Lake Turkana Expeditions

 Have an early breakfast and go for a short game for a chance to spot any game you might have missed on your previous game drives.

 Later depart and drive to Nairobi late afternoon.
 Lunch en route.
-Drop off at a hotel in the city or the airport for your onward flight back home.
+Drop off at a hotel in the city or the airport where your lake turkana expeditions safari ends.

 - Transport in a custom 4×4 Land Cruiser with pop up roof.